2018 Haul Out

 If you've never seen how cool it is to watch a big catamaran like Old Glory launched via Travel Lift, check out this video I shot:

-Now that she's ready to go for another year of cruises and tours of coastal Southwest Florida, join Skipper Bud, Benson and me aboard Old Glory and find out for yourself what the catamaran lifestyle is all about!
+Now that she's ready to go for another year of cruises and tours of coastal Southwest Florida, join Skipper Bud and I aboard Old Glory and find out for yourself what the catamaran lifestyle is all about!

 Hope to see you on the water with us soon!